 Other Health Benefits of Fenugreek Seeds

-Apart from the fenugreek’s benefits of breastfeeding, this herb has several other health benefits.
+Apart from the increasing breast milk in nursing mothers, fenugreek has several other health benefits.
 Some of them are:

 1. Reduces Menstrual Cramps

 Fenugreek seeds help in reducing menstrual cramps.
-Consuming soaked seeds during painful periods can help reduce the pain.
+Consuming soaked seeds during periods can help reduce pain.

 Fenugreek contains antioxidants that fight signs of ageing in the body.

 3. Controls Diabetes